aberdini/A4BLiP/Resources/metadata.md

 * Ensure that Black individuals appear in name authority files, such as the Library of Congress Name Authority File (LCNAF) and Social Networks and Archival Context (SNAC), which may involve collaborating with external communities, especially in cases where your institution lacks relevant expertise.
 Acknowledge that this will involve dedicating institutional and professional time and resources to co-organizing meetings and events with community members and/or providing cataloging or name authority work services if requested by communities.

 * Be mindful of how individuals are described in authority records, and educate yourself and staff on compassionate and anti-oppressive creation of such records.
 As one example of harmful name authority creation, one institution associated the only known related date, 1832, with an enslaved individual -- the date that the institution itself had purchased him.
 By using “Fl.
 1832” as a distinguishing characteristic, the institution was centering that transaction as the most significant event in the individual’s life.<sup>[28](#myfootnote28)</sup> Resource Description and Access (RDA) allows for more expanded differentiation methods for names, no longer limited to use of dates.
 Make use of events, places, occupations, and other known signifiers that humanize rather than dehumanize Black individuals.

+* Acknowledge that any efforts by PWIs to collaborate with Black communities and institutions on description projects will require explicitly “addressing institutional legacies [of racism] at [these] predominantly white institutions.”<sup>[29](#myfootnote29)</sup> Additionally, it is important to acknowledge that the dominance of whiteness and white supremacy in archives and the library field goes beyond PWIs -- and that the work of helping to address and fix this imbalance of power may not be of primary importance to communities focused on their daily survival.
+Before reaching out to potential collaborators, institutional partners should be able to concretely articulate how projects will benefit participating communities rather than solely co-opting the knowledge of those communities for institutional gain.
+Finding ways to build trust and to contribute back to the communities in ways that help sustain their survival and goals should be part of the partnership.
+Once potential collaborators are engaged, institutional partners must remain open to projects changing and evolving based on the expressed needs of community partners.<sup>[30](#myfootnote30)</sup>

 <a name="myfootnote14">[14]</a> Thanks to Dorothy Berry for pointing out how rarely Africana studies faculty are consulted as opposed to scholars who study European cultures.